These Are the Passwords That Hackers Will Guess First

 But, as they say, knowledge is power.
-To stay safe online, you need to know a few secrets that hackers don’t want you to know—including the fact that they’ll first try these common methods and passwords in order to get their hands on your personal information.
+To stay safe online on your phone or other devices, you need to know a few secrets that hackers don’t want you to know—including the fact that they’ll first try these common methods and passwords in order to get their hands on your personal information.

 They start off with a password list

 Kelso explains that there are several websites that offer “popular password” lists.
 While the intention of most of them is to encourage people to shy away from the most commonly used passwords, they are a great starting point for hackers.
-Mark Burnett, a security consultant and researcher, recently published 10 million passwords on his website in order to provide a better understanding of how people formulate passwords.
+Mark Burnett, a security consultant and researcher, recently published 10 million passwords on his website Xato, in order to provide a better understanding of how people formulate passwords.
 However, it also gives hackers a really good place to start.
-And yes, this is a big deal: These are the alarming things a hacker can do with your email address.

 Sequential number combinations

-SplashData also revealed that “qwerty” is the most popular letter combo for passwords.
-However, “qwerty1243” and “qwertyuiop” also made the top 15.
+NordPass also revealed that “qwerty” is the most popular letter combo for passwords.
+“Qwerty” and “qwertyuiop” also made the top 20.
+Other variations including numbers in-between each letter remained on the top of the leaderboard throughout the list of 200.
 While it might seem random to you, running your fingers along the top line of your keyboard is totally predictable to a hacker.
-How will you know if you’re at risk?
-Look for these 16 clear signs you’re about to be hacked.

 Whatever you do, avoid using the word “password” in your password.
 While the word itself is one of the worst you can choose, many other configurations of the word with letters and numbers are also on hackers’ go-to lists.

 Try to avoid any common words or phrases.
-For example, “iloveyou” made the top 10, while “lovely,” “princess,” and “dragon” were incredibly popular, as well.
+For example, “picture1” and “password” made the top 10, while “iloveyou,” “sunshine,” “princess,” and “dragon” were incredibly popular, as well.
 Hackers will also try common words with all of the common substitutions, according to Kelso, like January and january or October, october, and 0ct0ber.